NaserParhizkar/docs/source/includes/_usermanagement.md

 ### From the API

-You can also get the list from the API to be sure it's synchronized with the backend.
+You can also get this list from the API to be sure it's synchronized with the backend.

 ## Logout